george-xonikis/ChemAlive-ConstruQt-API/README.md

 - [Endpoints](./Endpoints.md)

-For this project we used the follwing tools:
+For this project we used the following languages and techs:
 - Backend: Python and the Django's Rest Framework, PostgreSQL and Nginx
 - Frontend: Javascript (React-Redux Libraries) and CSS
 - DevOps: Git, GitLab CI/CD, Docker and Digital Ocean